lukak85/Spotify-Top-10s-Songs/README.md

 To view the details of each bubble representing a song, click on in.
 An informational pannel will pop up and, if the preview is available, the said preview will play.
 The information pannel also displays the song's cover picture (or more preciselly, the cover of one of the albums the song appears on; if no such cover is found, a placeholder *No picture found* picture is displayed).

-# Technology used
+# Technologies used

-* Processing 4.x
+* Processing 4.0b1
 * [Spotify Web API Java](https://github.com/spotify-web-api-java)

+Dataset used was obtained at Kaggle, [Top Spotify songs from 2010-2019 - BY YEAR](https://www.kaggle.com/leonardopena/top-spotify-songs-from-20102019-by-year).

 # Known problems